Germany begins publishing works found in Nazi art stash

 It said one of its journalists had met Gurlitt, who seemed to have vanished after the case became public, outside his flat in Munich, where he told her: "I am on the way to Wuerzburg to go to the doctor's.
 But don't worry, I'll come back soon."

-The government's coordination centre for lost art said on the website that around 970 of the works were believed to have been confiscated, stolen or looted by the Nazis.
+The government's coordination center for lost art said on the website that around 970 of the works were believed to have been confiscated, stolen or looted by the Nazis.

 Some legal experts say Gurlitt may get to keep the art, but others say Germany could nullify his ownership.
 The governments said they had set up a team of six experts to examine the provenance of the works.